 We at Simply Artistic employ a unique process because of our belief that it enhances both quality and accuracy.
 But accuracy is an important consideration for all Muralists.
 As with most industries, we Muralists often differ in process and technique.
 Sufficiently query your Muralist so that you are comfortable.
 You must believe enough in your chosen Muralist to commence the process and trust that the final product will meet your expectations.
 Your decision relies on your homework.

 Your Critical Contribution

 Image location is necessary to confirm whether your surface will accommodate paint application and our method, and to ensure unobstructed access during creation.
 Exterior surfaces, for example, are far more susceptible to weather and environmental challenges, while obstacles clearly limit access during creation.
 Image size is essential to our stencil-development and, along with colors, help us meet your exact specifications.
-There is an accuracy correlation between your Four I’s and the quality of your mural, so it can be said that your Four I’s are beyond critical.
+There is an accuracy correlation between your I.M.A.G.E.
+SPECS and the quality of your mural, so it can be said that your I.M.A.G.E.
+SPECS are beyond critical.